Introduction to Versions of Html

 - Now, HTML 3.2 has better support for new form elements.
 Another important feature what HTML 3.2 implemented was support for CSS.
 CSS stands for Cascading Style Sheet.
 It is CSS that provides features to make HTML tags look better on rendering it on browsers.
 CSS helps to style HTML elements.

-- With upgradation of browsers to HTML 3.2, the browser also supported for frame tags although HTML specifications still do not support frame markup tags.
+- With the upgradation of browsers to HTML 3.2, the browser also supported for frame tags, although HTML specifications still do not support frame markup tags.

-- To overcome this thing, in version 4.01 concept of external styling sheet emerged.
-Under this concept, an external CSS file could be developed and this external styling file could be included in HTML itself.
+- To overcome this thing, in version 4.01 concept of an external styling sheet emerged.
+Under this concept, an external CSS file could be developed, and this external styling file could be included in HTML itself.
 HTML 4.01 provided support for further new tags of HTML.

-Let us look at few of the tags which were added to HTML5
+Let us look at a few of the tags which were added to HTML5

 - Password – This is another form tag that was added to receive a password from the user.
-Being the password type field, what user types in the field is not visible directly to the user but is represented by special symbols.
+Being the password type field, the user types in the field are not visible directly to the user but are represented by special symbols.
 These symbols save the password from getting revealed on the browser.

 - Audio tag – This is a new audio tag that was implemented in HTML5.
 This tag helps to add audio to our web page.
 We can use this tag to embed an audio clip into a web page.
 This audio tag could be played on a webpage.